 - Clinicians should delay vaccination of people with MS who are experiencing a relapse until clinical resolution or until the relapse is no longer active (e.g., the relapse is no longer progressive but may be associated with residual disability).

-To learn more about the 2019-2020 seasonal flu vaccine, please visit the CDC website.
+To learn more about the 2020-2021 seasonal flu vaccine, please visit the CDC website

 Hepatitis B vaccine

-- The hepatitis B vaccine is recommended for all children, adolescents and adults at risk of contracting this potentially life-threatening disease.
+- The hepatitis B vaccine is recommended for all infants, unvaccinated children under the age of 19 and adults at risk of contracting this potentially life-threatening disease.

 - In 2002, the National Academy of Sciences' Institute of Medicine (IOM) determined that there is no association between hepatitis B vaccination and the onset of MS.

-- This vaccine is designed to prevent the HPV 6, 11, 16 and/or 18-related cervical cancer, cervical dysplasias, vulvar and vaginal dysplasias, and condyloma acuminate in girls and women ages 9 to 26.
+- This vaccine is indicated in girls and women ages 9 to 26 and is designed to prevent the HPV 6, 11, 16 and/or 18-related cervical cancer, cervical dysplasias, vulvar and vaginal dysplasias later in life.

 - One case report (Waldemann et al., 2009) described the onset of acute disseminated encephalomyelitis following the second immunization with Gardasil, and Sutton et al. (2009) reported five patients who presented with multifocal or atypical demyelination syndromes within 21 days of the second or third immunization (three of whom had previously experienced clinical isolated episodes of neurological dysfunction).
 However, a recent large-scale study of patient registries in Denmark and Sweden (see below) found no increased risk of developing MS among nearly 800,000 who received this vaccine.
 Use of Gardasil should be preceded by a discussion between patient and physician regarding benefits and risks.